AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 b_{t} = {\beta}(l_{t} - l_{t-1}) + (1 - \beta)b_{t-1}
 $$

 If we go back to our Google stock data, we can apply Holt's method in the following manner.
-Here, we will not manually set the $\alpha$ and $\beta$ for our initial model and forecast forward 100 steps with $h=100$.
+Here, we will not manually set the $$\alpha$$ and $$\beta$$ for our initial model and forecast forward 100 steps with $h=100$.
 We see that our forecast now does a better job capturing the positive trend in the data.

 ```r